 Tuesday & Wednesday evenings

-These pre-booked sessions take place between 5.30 and 8pm, run by Brad, Ryan and Jordie, ‘Youthy’ is a relaxed, friendly place.
+Youth Club is between 5.30 and 8pm, run by Brad, Ryan and Jordie, ‘Youthy’ is a relaxed, friendly place.
 All are welcome providing they are prepared to join in and get to know the staff, group and the centre.
 These are relaxed sessions, making the most of the whole facilities.

 Leaders offer practical support, eg around revision, careers advice, CVs and interviews; personal support around bullying, relationships, sexual health and alcohol awareness; and life skill sessions, including cookery, first aid, healthy living and internet safety.
 On Wednesdays an independent counsellor is available for exam stress or tougher issues “Coming here stops me from getting into trouble because if the youth centre wasn’t here then I would probably just be hanging around in the town.”

 It’s all about learning real life skills, in a non-judgmental environment, with a chance to ask questions and have fun.
 The youth team design an annual programme to keep it fun and make sure there is always things to do, eg pool, foootball, table tennis, drumming & electric guitars, street art workshops, summer water sports, visits from the Youth Bus, pancakes, Hallowe’en fun, a Christmas meal, baking and serving at the River Festival.
 We also offer tailored services in partnership with local companies, eg career taster opportunities and a specific programme for NEETS.